A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Introduction

-Most existing work on disentangled VAE focuses on image data, with relatively little attention to tabular data.
-Our empirical studies suggest that disentanglement frameworks designed for image data may be ineffective for tabular data.
-Additionally, current methods typically rely on qualitative assessment by visualizing reconstructed images to assign semantic meaning and interpret disentangled latent dimensions (LD) -- an approach not applicable to tabular or other data types that cannot be easily visualized.
-Some approaches assume knowing ground-truth generative factors and use supervised classifiers to enable quantitative evaluation \citep{beta-VAE,factor-VAE}, but such information is often unavailable or imprecise in the real world, greatly restricting their practical applicability \citep{vaechallenge}.
+Most existing work on disentangled VAE focuses on image data, with relatively limited attention to other data modality, tabular data included.
+Our empirical studies suggest current disentangled VAE formulations, although effective for image data, may be ineffective for tabular data.
+Additionally, current disentanglement evaluation metrics are applicable only to synthetic data where ground-truth generative factors are known to enable quantitative evaluation \citep{Beta.VAE,factor-VAE}.
+Other approaches rely largely on qualitative assessment by visualizing reconstructed images to assign semantic meaning to each LD -- an approach not applicable to other data types that lack natural visual representations.
+In summary, both lines of work have key limitations in their disentanglement evaluation in practice \citep{vaechallenge}.

-In summary, there remains a lack of a general framework for disentangled VAEs and effective techniques for quantifying the effect of disentanglement in various data modalities, especially when ground-truth generative factors can not be precisely defined -- a more common scenario than not in practice.
-Furthermore, the inherent instability of training deep neural networks (e.g., random initialization, stochastic optimization, and local minima, etc) exacerbates the evaluation challenges.
-Some work in the literature ignores this instability by cherry-picking favorable runs, making the reported results hard to repeat and reproduce.
-Finally, latent spaces are subject to label-switching, where indexing of latent factors changes across independent runs, further complicating the interpretability and reproducibility of the learned representations \citep{label-switching}.
+In summary, there remains a lack of a general framework for disentangled VAEs and disentanglement evaluation techniques and metrics for different data modalities especially when ground-truth generative factors can not be precisely defined -- the typical case in real-world applications.
+Furthermore, the inherent instability of deep neural networks training (e.g., random initialization, stochastic optimization, and local minima, etc) exacerbates the evaluation challenges.
+Some previous work may ignore the instability and report results from a single run, making results hard to reproduce.
+Finally, latent spaces are subject to label-switching, where indexing of latent factors changes across independent runs, further complicating the interpretability and reproducibility of the learned representations \citep{Rodriguez2014, Stephens2000}.